clebert/pkgname/README.md

   $ pkgname [options]

 Options
-  --help, -h            Usage information
+  --help, -h                Usage information --version, -v             Version information --max-length <n>          Displays only names with a maximum length of <n>
-  --version, -v         Version information --npm-check           Displays only names that are available on npm --npm-latest          Downloads always the latest list of npm package names, even if you already have them --max-length <n>      Displays only names with a maximum length of <n>
+  --npm-check               Displays only names that are available on npm --npm-latest              Downloads always the latest list of npm package names, even if you already have them --remove-hyphens          Removes the hyphens from all hyphenated names --search-definitions <s>  Displays only names whose definition match the case-insensitive pattern <s>
-  --search-pattern <s>  Displays only names that themselves or their definitions match the case-insensitive pattern
+  --search-names <s>        Displays only names that match the case-insensitive pattern <s>
+  --shuffle-names           Displays the names in random order

 Examples
   $ pkgname
-  $ pkgname --npm-check --max-length 7
-  $ pkgname --npm-check --npm-latest --max-length 7
+  $ pkgname --npm-check --npm-latest
-  $ pkgname --npm-check --max-length 7 --search-pattern "the [a-z]+ star"
+  $ pkgname --max-length 7 --npm-check --search-definitions "the [a-z]+ star" --shuffle-names
+  $ pkgname --max-length 7 --npm-check --remove-hyphens --search-names "^.[aeiou][a-z]+a$"
 ```

 ## Development